rgksugan/knowledge/2 Areas/Agriculture/quit-tech-to-farm.md

-# Quiting tech to Farm
+# Quitting tech to Farm

 I don't think you can 'quit' tech to farm, you can only retire from tech to farm.